-This guide walks through setting up PSSE 35.3.0 with compatible Python versions, including path configuration and initializing the simulator using psspy
+This guide walks through setting up PSSE 35.3.0 with compatible Python versions, including path configuration and initializing the simulator using psspy.

 Use the following script to configure Python and PSSE paths automatically, and initialize PSSE: